0x000000d1 Error: Causes, Solutions, and Prevention

 #What Causes the 0x000000d1 Error?

 A driver or system process tries to read memory at an IRQL (Interrupt Request Level) that’s too high.
-According to Microsoft’s bug check documentation, this happens when a driver calls a pageable memory address while running at a raised IRQL.
+Microsoft’s bug check documentation confirms that the 0x000000D1 stop code indicates a kernel-mode driver tried to access pageable memory at a process IRQL that was too high, as detailed in Microsoft’s DRIVER_IRQL_NOT_LESS_OR_EQUAL reference.
 The blue screen names the specific driver file in many cases.

 The most common triggers include: